otter-sec/uniswap-v4-research/bugs/AccessControl/README.md

 }
 ```

-By applying this modifier to all hook functions, we can fully mitigate the issue.
+By applying this modifier to all hook functions, the issue may be fully mitigated.